thruflo/ntorque/README.md

 **Optional**:

+* a `method` query parameter; which http method to use when calling the webhook -- the default is POST, but you can alternatively specify DELETE, PUT or PATCH.
 * a `timeout` query parameter; how long, in seconds, to wait before treating the web hook call as having timed out -- see the Algorithm section above for context